ILIAS-eLearning/ILIAS/Services/Calendar/README.md

 There are three interesting levels of time:

 1. The Server Time Zone
-2. The "Coordinated Universal Time" / UTC (which is more or less GMT)
+2. The 'Coordinated Universal Time' / UTC (which is more or less GMT)
 3. The User Time Zone

 Working with PHP usually brings you in contact with times in the server time zone and, if you work with unix timestamps, implicitely with UTC.